What to Wear in Chicago

 Chicago's Lake Michigan wind makes winters feel 15–25°F colder than the thermometer — a 20°F January day can feel like 0°F on the Magnificent Mile.
 Summers peak in the upper 80s in July but spring exists for only a few weeks before ceding to summer heat.
 The city's sleek urban aesthetic favors dark neutrals and quality outerwear that handles real wind; stilettos belong in the taxi, not on the Riverwalk.

-Based on 70°F and drizzle
+Based on 80°F and partly cloudy

 top / Short-Sleeve Top